lotusempire64/LotusWare/README.md

 * Python 3.7 - https://www.python.org/

 #### Disclaimer
+>I did not make server.py that was by somone else, the rest of the code is mine
 > This tool is only for testing and academic purposes and can only be used where strict consent has been given.
 Do not use it for
 > illegal purposes!
 It is the end user’s responsibility to obey all applicable local, state and federal laws.
 Developers assume no
 > liability and are not responsible for any misuse or damage caused by this tool and software in general.